 There are many brands available to choose from.
 So it’s best to follow the advice on the packaging labels for whatever product you choose.
 In general, you will have to either use a spray or a watering can.
 Apply the weed killer at the recommended percentage of chemical to water.

 Just a Word of Warning

-Don’t be tempted to use the chemical treatment to rid a newly seeded lawn of weeds.
+Take this warning on board Don’t be tempted to use the chemical treatment to rid a newly seeded lawn of weeds.
 The grass on these new lawns are too weak and young to survive an application of selective weed killer.
 From an early age I learned not to worry if a newly seeded lawn looked like it was full of young weeds.
 The weeds were beneficial and indeed protected and acted as a nursery to the young grass plants.

 If the ground was prepared properly prior to sowing, then there will be no bad weeds left in the soil.
 Any weeds starting to grow in the newly sown lawn area would themselves be young weak seedlings.
 Probably blown in by the wind and will be killed off naturally by the strengthening grass and regular mowing.

 During early spring months, There is no point in feeding the lawn just for the sake of feeding, especially if the soil is high in nitrogen anyway.
 Creating lush green grass at this time of year can do more damage to your lawn than good.
 Generating top growth instead of strengthening the roots, will only give the weeds a better fighting chance to survive.